 As I pondered the question further I began to realise that I no longer seem to even come across this problem, and again, I wondered why?
 Perhaps it is about the law of attraction – “what you resist, persists”, and instead of focusing on fixing a problem, I now always focus on developing a strong foundational relationship first.
 A relationship where touch is explored and consent is not taken for granted.
 Perhaps it is because touch is now a two-way process, where I allow horses to touch and explore me with gentle but clear boundaries in mind?
 Perhaps it is because I spend the time to just ‘be’ with the horses, developing a trusting bond before I ask for more?
 Perhaps it is because I have changed my approach and I am no longer overstretching horses and asking them to do things that they feel unable to cope with?

 Perhaps it is because I now understand that all behaviour is communication, and emotions drive behaviour, therefore I am always working with the emotional horse and modelling what I would like to see in them?
 Perhaps it is because I am now reading and listening to the horses better, noticing the subtle signs and adjusting my approach accordingly.
 Or perhaps it is because I no longer see biting as a behaviour to be fixed or changed but in fact as a simple form of communication?
 The questions remain and the answer is allusive but you know what, it really doesn’t matter because clearly, things have changed and I am happy to celebrate that fact!!

-If you’d like to find out more about my new ‘Mindful Partners’ coaching programme, then please contact me, Debbie at: firstname.lastname@example.org
+If you’d like to find out more about my new ‘Mindful Partners’ coaching programme, empowering horse owners to become the person their horse(s) chooses to connect with and follow, then please contact me, Debbie at: email@example.com

 ©Understanding Equus 2019